DonKamilo00/FusionKAN/README.md

-# FusionKAN: High-Performance CUDA Kolmogorov-Arnold Networks
+# [WIP] FusionKAN: High-Performance CUDA Kolmogorov-Arnold Networks

 **FusionKAN** is a highly optimized PyTorch library for Kolmogorov-Arnold Networks (KANs).
 By fusing B-spline computation, coefficient gathering, and matrix multiplication into a single CUDA kernel, it achieves **7-10x speedups** and **Linear Memory Scaling** compared to standard implementations.